RishabhK88/PythonPrograms/README.md

 # PythonPrograms
-A list of python programs with well documented code from beginners to intermediate.
+A list of python programs with well documented code from beginner to intermediate level.
+(Follows the CodeWithMosh PythonForBeginners Course and the Python playlist of CodeWithHarry on Youtube)

 Following Topics are covered:
 1. Primitive Types